 Round one really was delicious, but I’d describe them more as a “cake meets muffin” or “cuffin” if you prefer.
 Hard for me to advertise them to you guys when they were clearly having an identity crisis.
 So back to the drawing board I went.
-As it turns out, the extra maple syrup I initially added was not at all necessary and they came out way fluffier with no egg-yolk (take that all you yolk-obsessed crazies!).
+As it turns out, the extra maple syrup I initially added was not at all necessary and they came out way fluffier with no egg-yolk.
 I also upped the flour to make them more healthy muffin and less “cuffin”.

 Blueberry Oatmeal Muffins with Pecan Streusel

 - Prep Time: 20 minutes